 Assembly: System.Xml (in System.Xml.dll)

-If the virtual directory does not require authentication, this property does not need to be set.
+If the virtual directory does not require authentication, this property doesn't have to be set.
 Otherwise, the credentials of the user must be supplied.

 The following C# code sets credentials on the XmlResolver object.

 NetworkCredential nc = new NetWorkCredential(UserName,SecurelyStoredPassword,Domain); XmlUrlResolver resolver = new XmlUrlResolver(); resolver.Credentials = nc;